Transcription is not fun when you have trouble hearing what the audio says.

 How to Choose the Best Headphones for Transcription

 Making the right pick can be hard – after all, headphones all look pretty similar, but the differences in pricing are immense.
 So what exactly should you look out for when buying transcription headphones?

 1. In-ear, Over-ear, or On-ear Headphones

 First things first, you need to pick the basic shape of your work headphones.
 We distinguish three basic types: in-ear (earphones), on-ear, and over-ear headphones.

 Earphones or earbuds are small enough to sit inside the opening of your ear canal.
 They’re very common, and you can get high-quality sound even if you get a cheap pair.
-That’s primarily due to their small design – if they’re the right fit, they’ll create a good seal between the earbud and your ear, not letting ambient sound break through.
+That’s primarily due to their small design – if they’re the right fit, they’ll create a good seal between the earbud and your ear, not letting ambient sound breakthrough.
 That way, the earphones enhance their sound, making them seem much more powerful than they are.
 They’re very portable, but often get tangled if you store them in your bag or pocket (unless you get a wireless model).
 Remember to take them out from time to time when working long hours – keeping earbuds in for too long can cause a rapid spreading of bacteria inside your ears.

 2. Wired or Wireless?